DPN-Games/CS-Bounciness-Vol.3/styleguide.md

 * Character objects should be named in PascalCase.
 * Images, audio, and videos should be named in snake_case.
 (All lowercase with underscores.)
   * This includes their filenames.

+## Images

+* Backgrounds should be opaque PNGs of resolution 1920x1080.
+* Characters should be transparent PNGs of variable width, but height 971.